-The first phase of the Downtown Streetscape project was constructed in 2014 and improved three blocks of Commerce from Washington Way to Broadway with new sidewalks, crosswalks, landscaping, lighting, irrigation and furnishings as part of the revitalization plan for the Downtown Commercial area .
-Phase 1 will construct improvements on Commerce Avenue from Washington Way through the Broadway intersection.
-Engineering design is complete for the entire focus area – Commerce Avenue from Washington Way to Hemlock Street.
-Weather permitting, construction of the first phase will be completed in late 2014; Phase 2 will be constructed when additional funding is secured.
+The first phase of the Downtown Streetscape project was constructed in 2014 and improved three blocks of Commerce from Washington Way to Broadway with new sidewalks, crosswalks, landscaping, lighting, irrigation and furnishings as part of the revitalization effort.
+Phase 2 will improve one additional block of Commerce from Broadway to Hudson Street.
+Weather permitting, construction of the second phase will begin in fall, 2015.
+Phase 3 is planned to be constructed in 2017 or as additional funding is secured.

 For additional information please contact:

 From left to right: Craig Nygaard (RC Northwest), Amy Blain (Civil Engineer), Mayor Don Jensen, Senator Patty Murray, Jeff Cameron (Public Works Director), Gloria Spencer (City Intern), and Craig Bozarth (City Engineer)

 Together with Senator Patty Murray, State and County officials, the City of Longview will formally kick-off construction of its Downtown Corridor Improvement project at 10:00 am on Thursday, August 14th with a Groundbreaking Ceremony at the Columbia Theatre Plaza, 1231 Vandercook Way.